skarab42/skaffold/README.md

 # @skarab/skaffold

-The best way to generate a project as I would do it myself (Kappa)
+The best way to scaffold a project as I would do it myself (Kappa)

 ## Installation